 Hello Fellow Readers,

-Mike from Washington is a first timer and asked for tips of how-to and what vegetables he should start with.
-Favorites like peppers, tomatoes, celery and less loved Brussels sprouts need a long growing season for an abundant harvest and ours is not long enough to start seeds directly in the ground.
+Mike from Washington is a first-timer and asked for tips of how-to and what vegetables he should start with.
+Favorites like peppers, tomatoes, celery, and less loved Brussels sprouts need a long growing season for an abundant harvest, and ours is not long enough to start seeds directly in the ground.

-Seeds germinate sooner and produce healthier roots if kept warm making the top of your refrigerator a great spot.
+Seeds germinate sooner and produce healthier roots if kept warm, making the top of your refrigerator a great spot.
 Or there are electric heating mats specifically for that purpose.
-Once the seeds sprout remove the plastic and move them into bright light; preferably under grow lights or a fluorescent shop light suspended a few inches from the plants for 12 to 16 hours a day.
+Once the seeds sprout, remove the plastic and move them into bright light, preferably under grow lights or a fluorescent shop light suspended a few inches from the plants for 12 to 16 hours a day.
 Move the lights up as the plants grow.
-If using a sunny window rotate the plants so they are not reaching for the sun.
+If using a sunny window, rotate the plants, so they are not reaching for the sun.

-How about starting perennial seeds indoors, asked Dorothy of Stroudsburg?
-Many of the seed catalogues lure us with plants that are tough to start.
+“How about starting perennial seeds indoors?”
+Asked Dorothy of Stroudsburg?
+Many of the seed catalogs lure us with plants that are tough to start.
 But there are easy-to-grow perennials that usually bloom in their first growing season if you provide a head start.
 A few I tout are: Tickseed (Coreopsis), Maiden Pinks (Dianthus), Catmint (Nepeta), Blanket flower (Gaillardia), Anise Hyssop (Agastache), Yarrow (Achillea), and Shasta daisy (Leucanthemum); all are medium to high in deer resistance.